moroii69/moroii69/README.md

 ## 🌟 Experience

 - 💼 Over three years of experience in brand design.
-- 🚀 Proven expertise in SEO optimization.
+- 🚀 Proven expertise in IT.
 - 🔐 Knowledgeable in network security practices.

 ## ✨ Fun Facts